neondatabase/postgresql_anonymizer/docs/generalization.md

 [dynamic masking]: dynamic_masking/

-K-Anonymity
+k-anonymity
 --------------------------------------------------------------------------------

-K-Anonymity is an industry-standard term used to describe a technique for hiding the identity of individuals in a group of similar person.
+K-Anonymity is an industry-standard term used to describe a property of an anonymized dataset.
+The k-anonymity principle states that within a given dataset, any anonymized individual cannot be distinguished from at least `k-1` other individuals.
+K-anonymity might be described as a "hiding in the crowd" guarantee.
+A low value of `k` indicates there's a risk of re-identification using linkage with other data sources.

-You can evaluate the K-Anonymity value of table in 2 steps :
+You can evaluate the k-anonymity factor of a table in 2 steps :

-1. First defined the columns that are [indirect idenfiers] ( aka "quasi identifers") like this:
+1. First defined the columns that are [indirect idenfiers] ( also known as "quasi identifers") like this:

 ```sql
 SECURITY LABEL FOR anon ON COLUMN patient.firstname IS 'INDIRECT IDENTIFIER';